-In the interim, Guertin was awarded the 2021 Desjardins Group Excellence Award for her work helping to elevate the hospitality offerings of the region and help to spread her passion for helping share the region with others.
-But she had to retire from operating Experiences 101 due to health issues, putting in place a team to ensure the program could continue in her absence.
+In the interim, Guertin was awarded the 2021 Desjardins Group Excellence Award for her work helping to elevate the hospitality offerings of the region and helping to spread her passion for sharing the region with others.
+However, she had to retire from operating Experiences 101 due to health issues, putting in place a team to ensure the program could continue in her absence.

 On October 18th, Guertin passed away peacefully surrounded by her family and friends.
 While her loss has been difficult for 101 Experiences and the whole Northeastern Ontario community, it has given the organization’s members a renewed sense of purpose.

 “Before Nicole left, she ensured that each member of 101 Experiences had a job to do, and we are all looking forward to carrying on Nicole's legacy and seeing through her final big dream,” says Cook.
 “Before Nicole's departure, she created the Niska Entrepreneurial and Leadership fund, to help support entrepreneurs and social enterprises that need support and funds to reach their dreams.
 Nicole's final wish was that in lieu of flowers and gifts, donations be made to her fund, to help big dreamers make those dreams reality.”